Questions and Answers for Be Green Businesses

 How do I become a Be Green Organic Yards NY Business?

-- Submit a complete Be Green service mark agreement, signed by an authorized business representative, and a Confirmation of Completion of Basic Training Course and Exam form, for each business location, with the name of each individual who has successfully completed the basic training course and exam.
+- Submit a complete Be Green service mark agreement, signed by an authorized business representative, and a Confirmation of Completion of Basic Education Course and Exam form, for each business location, with the name of each individual who has successfully completed the Basic Education course and exam.

-- Ensure that, every two years from the date of the basic training course and exam, the business representative who has successfully completed the basic training course, shall have completed four (4) hours of Be Green Organic Yards NY continuing education.
+- Ensure that, every two years from the date of the basic Education course and exam, the business representative who has successfully completed the Basic Education Course, shall have completed four (4) hours of Be Green Organic Yards NY continuing education.

 - Ensure that each trained Be Green business representative carries on their person, a Be Green Organic Yards NY card, issued by the DEC, when providing Be Green services.
-The Be Green business is responsible for the custody of such cards and must return the card if an employee leaves, if the individual does not complete biannual continuing education, or if the license agreement is terminated for any reason.
+The Be Green business is responsible for the custody of such cards and must return the card if an employee leaves, if the individual does not complete biannual continuing education, or if the Service Mark Agreement is terminated for any reason.